raziell74/skyrim-read-the-room-remastered/README.md

 - [ ] Add new "RTRNoAnimation" keyword to the `ReadTheRoom_Exclusions_KID.ini` so people can set modded head gear with bad gnd meshes to still equip/unequip but skip the animations/hand and hip attachment.
 - [ ] Script Refactor.
 There is tons of duplicated code, unoptimized functionality, unused properties, and redundant behaviors.
 - [ ] Plugin clean up.
 Unused forms are abound in the plugin.
 Clean these out to make the plugin smaller so formIds can be opened up to be used by some new features.
-- [x] Updated hood animations to using the great animations from chikuwan's [Serana's Hood Fix with Animation](https://www.nexusmods.com/skyrimspecialedition/mods/80336) mod.
+- [ ] Updated hood animations to using the great animations from chikuwan's [Serana's Hood Fix with Animation](https://www.nexusmods.com/skyrimspecialedition/mods/80336) mod.
+- [ ] Animation Annotation Update - Change animation annotations to be more descriptive and not something stupid like `SoundPlay.NPCHumanCombatIdleA`.
+FYI for those using older versions of Eating Animations and Sounds the reason the helmet would attach is due to the `SoundPlay` annotations in this mods hkx files.
+Redoing the annotations to be unique to RTR negates this ever happening again.
+Using annotations in this way should not only make the code cleaner but allow scripts to send the unique annotations as animation events to any actor.
+This means Follower support will be 100 times easier and less buggy!
+  - Old Stupid Annotations
+    - `SoundPlay.NPCHumanCombatIdleA` = hand node placement during animation
+    - `SoundPlay.NPCHumanCombatIdleB` = hip node placement during animation
+    - `SoundPlay.NPCHumanCombatIdleC` = OffsetStop Trigger at end of animation
+  - New Hottness!
+    - `RTR.Equip.Start`
+    - `RTR.Equip.Attach`
+    - `RTR.Equip.End`
+    - `RTR.Unequip.Start`
+    - `RTR.Unequip.Attach`
+    - `RTR.Unequip.End`
+    - `RTR.Hood.Unequip.Start`
+    - `RTR.Hood.Unequip.Attach`
+    - `RTR.Hood.Unequip.End`

 ## Possible New Features